vigneshvicky24/Devops/README.md

 Introduction Of Linux

 What is an Operating System?

-An Operating System (OS) acts as a manager or intermediary between a computer's hardware (CPU, memory, storage) and the software (applications).
-It ensures smooth coordination between all components.
+    The operating system (OS) is like a manager or middleman between your computer’s hardware (CPU, memory, hard drive) and the software (applications you run).
+It makes sure everything works together smoothly.

 Key Responsibilities of an OS